NAO Robot Autonomous Ball Search and Kick System

 Overview

-This project implements a complete embodied AI system on a NAO humanoid robot, enabling autonomous ball search, approach, and kicking.
+This project implements a complete embodied AI system on a NAO humanoid robot, enabling the robot to autonomously search for a ball, approach it, align its body, and execute a kicking motion.

 The system is designed as a closed-loop pipeline: